ehmicky/unix-permissions/examples/README.md

-This directory contains examples using this library.
+This directory contains examples of this library.

 To execute them, first [install](../README.md#install) `unix-permissions`.
 Then: